 When orders are placed internally or externally, automated dispatch notifications keep everyone in the loop.
 Instead of wondering when something might arrive, checking tracking information, or making annoying phone calls, this lets you know as soon as action is taken.

 Can you believe that KORONA point of sale can do all of this?!
 To learn more about how we can help your store succeed, sign up for a free trial.
+It’s surprisingly easy to implement a new inventory management system.
+A POS system can create unique SKUs and upload all product data into a single system.
+It makes running one store’s inventory as it is for running 30.

 Your dedicated product specialists will give you a personalized tour of the software so you can see exactly how it will work with your business.
 We’ll even upload your inventory data.
 It’s easy to get started and there are no commitments required.
 Click below to learn more.